 Located adjacent to Interstate 83, one mile north of the Baltimore Beltway, the Timonium Campus provides classroom facilities and administrative office space for graduate programs in business, computer science, education specialties, liberal studies, and pastoral counseling as well as offerings in teacher education.
-The Offices of Graduate Admission, Graduate Financial Aid, Advancement, and Marketing and Communications are also housed here.

-This state-of-the-art facility offers spacious, high-technology classrooms with executive-style seating for 36 to 50 students; a computer science classroom; conference and small group rooms; a counseling lab; and a hands-on science classroom.
-Student services also include programming space, a computer lab with 24-hour access, a bookstore annex, and a student lounge.
+The Offices of Graduate Admission, Graduate Financial Aid, Advancement, and Marketing and Communications are also located here.
+This state-of-the-art facility offers spacious, hightechnology classrooms with executive-style seating for 36 to 50 students; a computer science classroom; conference and small group rooms; a counseling lab; and a hands-on science classroom.
+Student services include programming space, a computer lab with 24-hour access, a bookstore annex, a student lounge, a writing center, and a career center.